 Speech by former Commander in Chief of the Armed Forces of Ukraine Valerii Zaluzhnyi, delivered at the Royal Institute of International Affairs.

 Good morning.
 I’m happy to welcome you to this wonderful place and thank you for the invitation.
-It’s first time in this place, and I feel honored to be amongst such intelligent and distinguished individuals.
+It’s my first time in this place, and I feel honored to be amongst such intelligent and distinguished individuals.

 Every meeting I have with my friends or partners begins and ends with me expressing my gratitude for the support they provide.
 I am grateful that we continue to battle, and I hope that we will persevere and win – not just for Ukraine but also for the civilized world.
-This will be the hallmark of this century.
+This victory will be the hallmark of this century.

 I will discuss some scientific concepts and definitions.
 I will be honest and sincere.
 I will also be speaking as Valerii Zaluzhnyi.
 I have experience in both military and diplomatic matters.
 I will share my personal opinions and thoughts which, I hope will help us to understand the future that lies ahead and the steps we must take – not just for Ukraine to win this war.